kodecocodes/i9t/app-thinning/app-thinning.markdown

 It would be a good idea to see how much content you are slicing off your app when working with App Thinning (qualitative results).
 You'll add a custom **Build Script** to list the IPA size in Kilobytes whenever you successfully build the application.

-Click on the Project, click on the GoodOldCA under the Targets header, then click on **Build Phases**.
+Click on the Project, cslick on the GoodOldCA under the Targets header, then click on **Build Phases**.
 Click on the + button and select **New Run Script Phase**

 paste the following script into dialog box: